sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 and the degrees of freedom associated with this are *K* and *N* - *K* - 1.

-We’ll see much more of the *F*-statistic in chapter :doc:`../Ch13/Ch13_ANOVA`, but for now just know that we can interpret large *F*-values as indicating that the null hypothesis is performing poorly in comparison to the alternative hypothesis.
-In a moment I’ll show you how to do the test in jamovi the easy way, but first let’s have a look at the tests for the individual regression coefficients.
+We will see much more of the *F*-statistic in chapter :doc:`../Ch13/Ch13_ANOVA`, but for now just know that we can interpret large *F*-values as indicating that the null hypothesit is performing poorly in comparison to the alternative hypothesis.
+In a moment I will show you how to do the test in jamovi the easy way, but first let us have a look at the tests for the individual regression coefficients.

 Tests for individual coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *F*-test that we’ve just introduced is useful for checking that the model
+The *F*-test that we have just introduced is useful for checking that the model
 as a whole is performing better than chance.
-If your regression model doesn’t
+If your regression model does not
-produce a significant result for the *F*-test then you probably don’t have a
+produce a significant result for the *F*-test then you probably do not have a
-very good regression model (or, quite possibly, you don’t have very good data).
+very good regression model (or, quite possibly, you do not have very good data).
 However, while failing this test is a pretty strong indicator that the model
-has problems, *passing* the test (i.e., rejecting the null) doesn’t imply that
+has problems, *passing* the test (i.e., rejecting the null) does not imply that
 the model is good!
 Why is that, you might be wondering?
 The answer to that can
 be found by looking at the coefficients for the multiple regression model we
 have already looked at :numref:`tab-parent_coeff` in section
 :doc:`Ch12_Regression_05` above, where the coefficients we got were 125.966
 (for the intercept), -8.950 (for ``dani.sleep``) and 0.011 (for
 ``baby.sleep``).
-I can’t help but notice that the estimated regression
+I can not help but notice that the estimated regression
 coefficient for the ``baby.sleep`` variable is tiny, relative to the value that
 we get for ``dani.sleep``.
 Given that these two variables are absolutely on the
-same scale (they’re both measured in “hours slept”), I find this illuminating.
+same scale (they are both measured in “hours slept”), I find this illuminating.
-In fact, I’m beginning to suspect that it’s really only the amount of sleep
+In fact, I am beginning to suspect that it is really only the amount of sleep
 that *I* get that matters in order to predict my grumpiness.

 We can re-use a hypothesis test that we discussed earlier, the
 *t*-test.
-The test that we’re interested in has a null hypothesis
+The test that we are interested in has a null hypothesis
 that the true regression coefficient is zero (*b* = 0), which is
-to be tested against the alternative hypothesis that it isn’t
+to be tested against the alternative hypothesis that it is not
 (*b* ≠ 0).
 That is:

 | H\ :sub:`0`: *b* = 0